chubetho/Bachelor_Thesis/chapters/approaches.typ

 == Web Components

 Web components are a collection of web platform APIs that enable developers to create reusable and encapsulated custom elements.
-These components are based on three key specifications: Custom Elements, Shadow DOM and HTML Templates @_WebComponentsWeb_2024.
+These components are based on three key specifications: Custom Elements, Shadow DOM, and HTML Templates @_WebComponentsWeb_2024.

-- Custom Elements: This set of JavaScript APIs allows developers to define their own HTML elements with custom behaviors.
+- Custom Elements: This set of JavaScript APIs allow developers to define their own HTML elements with custom behaviors.
 Once defined, these elements can be used just like standard HTML tags.

 - Shadow DOM: Another set of JavaScript APIs provides encapsulation by creating a hidden context, a shadow DOM, that includes the internal structure, styles, and behavior of the component.
 This encapsulation ensures that the component is isolated from the rest of the main DOM, preventing style and script conflicts.